Cheese Rolls

 traffic.
 The Plaza can only be reached

-are a dozen traffic lights within a quarter mile along Colorado where it passes in front of the
+are a dozen traffic lights within a quarter mile along Colorado Huntington State Beach

 There is the Glendale Freeway (also called the 2